shrinerb/shrine/doc/advantages.md

 Shrine.plugin Shrine::Plugins::Instrumentation
 ```

-Shrine comes with a complete attachment functionality, but it also exposes many
+Shrine recommends a certain type of attachment flow, but it still offers good
-low level APIs that can be used for building your own customized attachment
-flow.
-For example, if you prefer the `Attachment`/`Blob` architecture Active
-Storage provides, you can ditch the Shrine's attachment implementation and use
-uploaders and uploaded files that are decoupled from attachment:
+low-level abstractions that give you the flexibility to build your own
+attachment flow.

 ```rb
 uploaded_file = ImageUploader.upload(image, :store) # metadata extraction, upload location generation